Bloomingdale Grandparents’ Visitation Rights Attorneys

 - At least one parent has been incarcerated for at least three months;

 - The parents are involved in a divorce or child custody proceeding in which at least one parent is in favor of grandparent visitation; and

 - The parents are not married and not living together.

 If one of these or a similar circumstance exists, the grandparent must show that visitation is in the best interests of the child.
 If the child is old enough, his/her input may be considered by the court in making this determination.
 There are also instances when a grandparent may successfully petition for legal guardianship or adoption of the child.
 These instances are rare, however, and most often occur when the custodial parent is underage, incarcerated, incapacitated or otherwise unable to properly care for the child.

 If you are a grandparent and believe you are being denied reasonable access to your grandchild, it is important to know your rights.
-At Mevorah Law Offices LLC, we understand the heartbreak of being separated from your grandchildren with seemingly little recourse.
+At Mevorah & Giglio Law Offices, we understand the heartbreak of being separated from your grandchildren with seemingly little recourse.
 We offer free consultations to determine the strength of your case and extended evening and weekend hours to accommodate your busy schedule.
 Contact us today at 630-932-9100630-932-9100 to schedule a meeting with one of our compassionate grandparents’ visitation rights attorneys.